seanturner026/moot/README.md

 # Moot - A Serverless Release Dashboard

-AWS Serverless solution deployed with Terraform which implements a single-page-application dashboard.
-This dashboard creates releases that are intended to trigger continuous integration (CI) production deploy pipelines.
-All that is needed to kick off a release is a version number.
+AWS Serverless solution that implements a release dashboard that provides a single button press for deploying code changes to production.

+## How it all works

+User's onboard github or gitlab repositories (need to specify a BASE (main) and HEAD (develop) branch) in the frontend, at which point you can then `deploy` code changes to a production environment by hitting `deploy`.
+Deploying creates pull requests which merge the HEAD branch into BASE, and creates a release.
+Users can also select `hotfix`, which skips the pull request and creates a release based on the BASE branch.

+To make it all work, you'll need to configure your production continuous integration deployment pipeline trigger with a regex check on the release version number so that it's only triggered on semver releases, for example.
+You'll also need to provide a github or gitlab API token to give the dashboard access to make API calls to the respective VCS provider.
+These tokens will be stored as SSM parameters within AWS.

 Deploys trigger the following workflow:
   - Create Github / Gitlab PR base <- head (e.g. main <- develop)
   - Approve PR
   - Create Release based on base branch
+  - Send Slack message to a channel with the release notes.

+Hotfix Deploys trigger the following workflow:
+  - Create Release based on base branch
-  - Send Slack message to a channel indicating that a release has been created.
+  - Send Slack message to a channel with the release notes.

 This solution utilises the following services:
   - API Gateway (auth + routing)